MohamedYasser97/udacity_item_catalog/README.md

 The entry point of this project is `app.py`.
 This file contains all the code that handles the existing endpoints and the logic of each endpoint. `helpers.py` contains some helper methods that are used in `app.py`.
 All views are stored in the `./templates` directory and a few external CSS styles are in `./static/styles.css`.
 Both files `db_setup.py` and `db_populate.py` have to run before starting the server in order to set-up and populate the database.

 ## Execution
+First, make sure you have all the required packages installed.
+You can check those packages in the `requirements.txt` file.
+In order to install all of the required packages just execute this command inside the project's directory:

+`pip  install  -r  requirements.txt`

-In order to run this web app, please first set-up and populate the database by executing the following commands in order:
+Then in order to run this web app, please first set-up and populate the database by executing the following commands in order:

-  1) `python db_setup.py`
+`python db_setup.py`

-  2) `python db_populate.py`
+`python db_populate.py`

 Now, you can run the server by executing this command: